niyniy123/tp/docs/DeveloperGuide.md

 ### Difficulty Level

 CaseTrack presented a **moderate to high difficulty** extension of AB3.
-Our project transformed it into a healthcare-focused patient management system, which required significant domain adaptation and feature development beyond the original scope.
+Our project transformed it into a healthcare-focused patient management system, which required significant domain adaptation.

 ### Challenges Faced